Martekode/challenge-php-guestbook/README.md

 }
 ```
 default given if file empty and when you submit it overwrites..
-* # logic fot only displying 20 posts
+* # logic for only displying 20 posts
 ```php
       <?php if (count($posts)< 20): ?>
         <?php for ($i=0; $i < count($posts);$i++): ?>